 The LGPS is a funded defined benefit pension scheme, with the assets held in separate trustee-administered funds.
 The total contributions are as noted below.
-The agreed contribution rates for future years are 16.1% for employers and 5.5% - 12.5% for employees.
+The agreed contribution rates for future years are 16.8% for employers and 5.5% - 12.5% for employees.

-As the scheme is in deficit the trust has entered into an agreement with the trustees to make additional contributions in addition to normal funding levels, The amount payable for the year to April 2023 is £78,500.
+As the scheme is in deficit the trust has entered into an agreement with the trustees to make additional contributions in addition to normal funding levels, The amount payable for the year to April 2023 is £81,500.

 Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of academy closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
-The guarantee came into force on 18 July 2013.
+The guarantee came into force on 18 July 2013 and on 21 July 2022, the Department for Education reaffirmed its commitment to the guarantee, with a parliamentary minute published on GOV.UK.